dejvoss/knowledge-valut/links/ml-ai.md

 - [What do computer see?](https://www.oreilly.com/content/what-do-computers-see/?v=KiftWz544_8) - O'reilly article about how computers see the world.
 - [Understanding Neural Networks Through Deep Visualization](https://yosinski.com/deepvis) - Paper about how to visualize neural networks.
 - [How do Convolutional Neural Networks work?](https://e2eml.school/how_convolutional_neural_networks_work.html) - Convolutional Neural Networks are a type of deep learning algorithm that can take in an input image, assign importance (learnable weights and biases) to various aspects/objects in the image, and be able to differentiate one from the other.
+- [Convolutional Neural Net in Tensorflow](https://blog.goodaudience.com/convolutional-neural-net-in-tensorflow-e15e43129d7d) - Convolutional Neural Networks (CNN) are a class of deep neural networks, most commonly applied to analyzing visual imagery.
+- [Cutting-Edge Face Recognition is Complicated.
+These Spreadsheets Make it Easier.](https://towardsdatascience.com/cutting-edge-face-recognition-is-complicated-these-spreadsheets-make-it-easier-e7864dbf0e1a) - 9 Steps to Building a Deep Convolutional Neural Net in Excel for Normal Humans.
+- [What is the class of this image ?](https://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html) - MNIST - Who is the best in MNIST classification.
+- [Convolutional Neural-Network for MNIST](https://github.com/hwalsuklee/tensorflow-mnist-cnn) - Convolutional Neural Network for MNIST dataset.
+- [How to Develop a CNN for MNIST Handwritten Digit Classification](https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-from-scratch-for-mnist-handwritten-digit-classification/) - How to Develop a Convolutional Neural Network From Scratch for MNIST Handwritten Digit Classification.

 ## Videos